HNRCA-Data/Biostats_Github_Tutorial/readme.md

 - Select your directory and 'click Create'

 ### GitHub Desktop
-GitHub Desktop is designed to initialize repositories in empty directories and therefore it is not recommended to use this application for initialization.
-If you would like to do so, it is critical that you create a git ignore file first and ensure that you don't overwrite the git ignore file during initialization.
+While GitHub Desktop is an excellent git interface for maintaining repositories, its behavior makes it unsuitable for initalizing repositories in non-empty directories.
+It can be done, however the application is clearly designed to initialize repos in empty directories.
+Initializing a repo in a non-empty directory could result in data loss.
+If you would like to use this application for this purpose, it is critical that you ***create a .gitignore file before initializing and ensure that the .gitignore isn't overwritten during initialization.***

-## Create git ignore file
-The git ignore file is a simple text file that tells git which files should not be uploaded to the online repository.
-This should include all datasets and any sensitive information, or any other local files which are not pertinent to the project.

-- In your favorite text editor, open a new file and save it in your project directory as '.gitignore'
-- List items to be ignored, one per line
+Another work-around would be to initialize a new, empty directory, then copy your files into the new directory.
+- After installing GitHub Desktop, click 'Create new repository'
+    - If you have existing projects in GitHub Desktop already:
+        - Click the down arrow at the top left under 'Current repository', click 'Add', then 'Create new repository'
-- Specific files can be ignored by adding the name of the file, including the file extension
+- Enter the name of the new directory to be created
-- To ignore all files of a specific type, use the syntax '\*.\<extension\>'.
-Eg '\*.csv' will ignore all csv files
-- To ignore entire folders, use the syntax '/\<folder\>'
-- To ignore folders recursively, use the syntax '\<folder\>/'.
-Eg 'Archive/' will ignore any subdirectory named 'Archive' within the project directory.

-For examples or information see the .gitignore file in this repository or see this detailed [.gitignore tutorial](https://www.atlassian.com/git/tutorials/saving-changes/gitignore)
+- Under 'Local path', choose the parent directory you would like the new directory in
+- Fill out the other options if desired and click 'Create repository'
+- Copy your files into the new directory

 ## Create and Sync GitHub Repository
 The GitHub is the online or 'remote' place where your project will be stored and tracked.
 To create the repo, use the following steps:

-- Go to [github.com](github.com) and create an account if you haven't already.
+- Go to [github.com](github.com).
+If using GitHub Desktop, skip this step.
 - Click the top right icon and select 'Your Organizations', then 'HNRCA-Data'.
 - Click the 'New' button on the right to create your repository.
 - Name the repo and select 'Private'.
 Do not use the options to initialize with a readme or .gitignore unless you are starting with an empty project directory.